 MEANING OF FARM SURVEYING

-(1) Determination of size of farmland: Farm survey helps to determine the size or hectare of farmland.
+(1) Determination of the size of farmland: A farm survey helps to determine the size or hectare of farmland.

 (4) Location of farm buildings: Farmers can determine where to site and locate certain buildings or structures in the farm.

-(9) Acquisition of certificate of occupancy (C of O): Farm survey facilities acquisition of certificate of occupancy (C of O).
+(9) Acquisition of certificate of occupancy (C of O) read about the Nigerian land use act here: Farm survey facilities acquisition of certificate of occupancy (C of O).